locustio/locust/docs/writing-a-locustfile.rst

 Tags and TaskSets
 ------------------
-You can tag TaskSets using the `tag <locust.core.tag>` decorator in a similar way to normal tasks, as described `above <tagging-tasks>`, but there are some nuances worth mentioning.
-If you tag a task within a nested TaskSet, locust will execute that task even if the TaskSet isn't tagged.
-So, there's no need to tag both a task and its TaskSet.
-In fact, this would be redundant, as the only thing tagging TaskSet does is tag every task defined within that TaskSet.
+You can tag TaskSets using the `tag <locust.tag>` decorator in a similar way to normal tasks, as described `above <tagging-tasks>`, but there are some nuances worth mentioning.
+Tagging a TaskSet will automatically apply the tag(s) to all of the TaskSet's tasks.
+Furthermore, if you tag a task within a nested TaskSet, locust will execute that task even if the TaskSet isn't tagged.

 .. _sequential-taskset: